JD Programs of Instruction

 Domestic Violence Project (6674)

-Health Equity Policy and Advocacy (6712)
+Health Equity Policy and Advocacy Clinic (6712)

 **Multiple sections for these course numbers may be offered during a given academic year; please consult the course schedule for specific course names.

-Requirements for JD Concentration in Health Law
+Requirements for JD Concentration in Health Law and Policy

 In addition to the courses listed below, credits earned through study abroad programs also may qualify, with approval of the Health Law Concentration Coordinator.